 Let’s say that you want to support American jobs as much as possible with your next Chevy purchase.
 You can check this before buying.
 Every Chevrolet at the dealership will include a buyer’s guide that contains information on where they built the vehicle.
 The guide will tell you where they assembled the vehicle and where the parts were made.

-What Chevy Models are Made in the USA?
+Which Chevy Models Are Made in the USA?

 Some of the Chevy models produced within the United States include: